kohachiro/MashFormMDL/README.md

 MashFormSmd
 ===========

-A demo show how to load halflist2 format mash/image.
+A demo show how to load half life 2 format mash/image.